dab95/Linux.GIT_CheatSheet/readme.md

 git init- creates new local git repository.
-Initializes new empty repository git clone- allows users to obtain a development copy of a project that has been set up in a repository
+Initializes new empty repository git clone- allows users to obtain a development copy of a project that has been set up in a repository git add- adds a change in the working directory.
+Used to save a copy of current state of project.
+Add before COMMIT to project history